onlymyrep/DevOps_automation_tools/README.md

    - specify the interface directed to the internal Vagrant network in advertise_addr

-2) Create three machines using Vagrant - consul_server, api и db.
+2) Create three machines using Vagrant - consul_server, api, manager and db.
 - Forward port 8082 from the api to the local machine to access the still undeployed api
 - Forward port 8500 with the manager to access the ui consul.